freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 ---

-Aligns text in the gird item vertically.
+Aligns text in the grid item vertically.

 ---